Samuelyip74/ale-nbd-docs/docs/solutions/campus.rst

 --------------------

 This design targets a campus environment with a classic Core/Distribution model integrated with an EVPN-VXLAN fabric extension for data center interconnect.
 The architecture enforces Zero Trust principles with NAC/Firewall integration and strict Guest & IoT isolation.
 This document proposes a validated, scalable, and secure campus network architecture for wired and wireless access using Alcatel-Lucent Enterprise (ALE) OmniSwitch LAN, OmniAccess Stellar WLAN, and OmniVista management.
-The design supports Digital Age Networking (automation-first operations), zero-trust segmentation, and Wi-Fi 7 readiness with multi-gigabit edge, while enabling an optional Network-as-a-Service (NaaS) commercial model.
+The design supports Digital Age Networking (automation-first operations), zero-trust segmentation, and Wi-Fi 7 readiness with multi-gigabit edge.

 Technical Requirements
 ------------------------------------